nghiant20121995/MarketTracking/README.md

 ```bash
 docker compose up
 ```
+and wait for approximately 15 minutes until the installation process is complete.

 #### Step 2:
 Go to this link: [http://localhost:5000/api/ping](http://localhost:5000/api/ping) to check the health of the market API.